9 Online Tools for Improving Your Content Marketing

 Not so long ago, email was the primary mode of correspondence within the corporate sphere.
 But that has been changing steadily in the past few years.

-One can see why—the instant messaging phenomenon, far from dying out with AOL, has moved into the corporate realm, making it easier for teams to communicate efficiently.
+One can see why.
+Far from dying out with AOL, instant messaging has moved into the corporate realm, making it easier for teams to communicate efficiently.

-And this is particularly necessary in the working environments that we now find ourselves in—remote teams are becoming far more popular.
+This is particularly necessary in the working environments we now find ourselves in—remote teams are becoming far more popular.

-To ensure communication between team members, departments, and managers remains steady and productive, a team chat tool such as Chanty is ideal.
+A team chat tool such as Chanty is ideal to ensure communication between team members, departments, and managers remains steady and productive.

-Chanty is available as an app on desktop and mobile, so you can communicate with your team from wherever you are.
+Chanty is an app on desktop and mobile, so you can communicate with your team wherever you are.

 What makes Chanty stand out from the growing crowd of team chat tools is its simple interface—you don’t need to spend time onboarding users for it.

 For smaller startups, Chanty has another plus—a free plan that allows up to 10 members in a team.
-Even the business plan isn’t that hard on the budget—$3 per user every month.
+Even the business plan isn’t hard on the budget—$3 per user monthly.

 When your content team is spread out around the globe, a user-friendly tool like Chanty is just what you need to get your content marketing on track.